 Can Siblings Force the Sale of

 All too often siblings struggle to get along when they have lost a loved one and are dealing with the estate.
 They may not agree on the terms of the will or they may feel they haven’t been treated fairly.
-One of the biggest challenges comes in deciding whether to sell or keep inherited property.
+One of the biggest challenges comes with siblings inheriting a house, and in deciding whether to sell or keep inherited property.
 When siblings can’t agree, it can lead to endless delays and continuing frustrations.

 Why Would Siblings Force the Sale of Inherited Property?

 If your goal is to keep your parents’ property when they die, you may wonder why siblings would force the sale.
 There could be many reasons, from the personal and emotional to the practical and financial.
 One of the main reasons that siblings would force the sale of their parents’ home is because they want cash instead of the house.
 A common scenario is one sibling who lived in the house with their parent doesn’t want to leave.
 Another sibling may want to rent the house for income while a third sibling just wants to sell and get out from under the burden of inheriting house.

 Once the house has been sold and the debts paid, the siblings would most likely split the remaining money equally unless the will stipulated otherwise.
 Cash is still king for many people and easier to disperse for those who need the money.
 If your siblings are in a bad financial situation, they may look at the sale of the inherited property as the way out of their problems.

 Another reason for the sale of an inherited house is because they can’t afford the taxes associated with the inheritance or other costs.
 A house comes with maintenance expenses and taxes.
 It may also need to be updated, which can be costly.
 If someone doesn’t have the money for these costs, they may have no other choice but to sell.